linea-it/tno/frontend/user_docs/docs/user-guide/api.md

 The LOPD API handles the following features:

-- **Occultation**: It is an event that contains information regarding the occulting object, such as date and time, apparent magnitude, geocentric distance, etc. Additionally, it provides information about the candidate star to be occulted, such as right ascension, declination, apparent magnitude, etc. Moreover, it includes predictive information about the event, such as the expected drop in magnitude during the occultation, among other data.
+- **Occultation**: It is an event that contains information regarding the occulting object, such as date and time, star apparent magnitude, object geocentric distance, etc. Additionally, it provides information about the candidate star to be occulted, such as right ascension, declination, apparent magnitude, etc. Moreover, it includes predictive information about the event, such as the expected drop in magnitude during the occultation, among other data.
 - **Asteroid**: Aggregates the set of information about a small body in the Solar System, including its orbital properties and, when available, some physical properties.
 - **Base Dynclass**: Contains the main dynamic classifications of asteroids as defined by [Skybot](https://ssp.imcce.fr/webservices/skybot/).
 - **Dynclass**: Contains the set of dynamic subclassifications of asteroids as defined by [Skybot](https://ssp.imcce.fr/webservices/skybot/).